MicrosoftDocs/power-automate-docs/articles/process-advisor-export.md

 You can copy or move process advisor processes from one environment to another using Microsoft Power Platform solutions.
 You need to be an owner or co-owner of a process to be able to export it.

- To learn more about solutions from the Power Platform, see [Overview of solution-aware flows](overview-solution-flows.md)
+ To learn more about solutions from Power Platform, see [Overview of solution-aware flows](overview-solution-flows.md).

 ## Export a process